loyjoy/welcome/help/bots/processes/subprocesses/restart.md

 ## Restart
 Restart the chatflow with this.
+Choose the wording of the question and the answer button